 Will I have access to healthcare in Sweden?
 [2021-06-16 ]

 Students from EU/EEA countries should register with their social insurance office in their home country, to obtain the European Health Insurance card (EHIC).
 With the European Health Insurance card, you are entitled to health care in Sweden on the same conditions as Swedish citizens.
 Remember to always bring the card when seeking medical care.

 If you are an EU/EEA citizen but have never lived in an EU/EEA country, you are not entitled to the European Health Insurance card and must arrange with your own insurance.

 Fee-paying students are covered by the FAS+ insurance.
-Read more about the insurance on the website of the Legal, Financial and Administrative Services Agency.

 Is accommodation offered by KI Housing safe and virus free?